3M-Diffusion: Latent Multi-Modal Diffusion for Language-Guided Molecular Structure Generation: Experiments and Results

 \subsection{Qualitative Analysis and Case Study}

-\textbf{Property Conditional Molecule Generation.} In traditional molecule generation models, the generation process is often conditioned on specific molecular properties such as logP~\cite{kusner2017grammar} and QED. logP assesses a molecule's solubility, while QED evaluates its drug likeness~\cite{bickerton2012quantifying}.
-Previous methods have explored ways to optimize their models further in order to generate molecules with desired properties.
-However, in the case of our model, a different approach is taken.
-Our model utilizes designed prompts to realize the conditional molecule generation process, as illustrated in Figure~\ref{fig:case_study} for assessing molecule solubility.
-In particular, we generated 10 samples for each prompt and subsequently select the top 5 samples based on the desired property values.
+\textbf{Property Conditional Molecule Generation.} In traditional molecule generation models, the generation process is often conditioned on specific molecular properties such as logP~\citep{kusner2017grammar} and QED. logP assesses a molecule's solubility, while QED evaluates its drug likeness~\citep{bickerton2012quantifying}.
+Previous methods have explored ways to optimize such models further in order to generate molecules with desired properties.
+In contrast, 3M-Diffusion utilizes textual prompts for conditional molecule generation (See Figure~\ref{fig:case_study}).
+In particular, we generated 10 samples for each prompt and subsequently select the top 5 samples based on the value of the desired property.
 For MolT5-large, we adjust the temperature of the transformer in an attempt to encourage diversity while ensuring that invalid samples are controlled during the sampling process.
 We applied the same methodology used in our previous experiments to maintain consistency across the comparative analysis, as shown in Figure~\ref{fig:case_study}.
-Compared with the MolT5-large model, we find that 3M-Diffusion excels in generating a diverse range of molecules while achieving improved desired properties, as evidenced by higher logP values Figure~\ref{fig:case_study}.
-This underscores our model's capacity to produce molecules that are not only novel and diverse but also match the textual description provided.
+When compared to the MolT5-large model, we find that 3M-Diffusion excels in generating a diverse range of molecules that also score better with respect to the desired properties, as evidenced by higher logP values Figure~\ref{fig:case_study}.
+This underscores our 3M-Diffusion's ability to produce molecules that are not only novel and diverse but also match the textual description provided.
 This unique approach distinguishes 3M-Diffusion from prior methods for molecular generation, presenting a fresh and promising perspective on molecular design.
-For additional experimental details and insights regarding prompts related to solubility and drug likeness, please refer to the Appendix~\ref{sec:apppro}.
+Additional experimental details and insights regarding prompts related to solubility and drug likeness are provided in Appendix~\ref{sec:apppro}.